 How to Apply

-The application process has a number of steps – please carefully read the instructions on this page before submitting your application.
+The application process has 4 steps (see steps 1, 2, 3 and 4 below) – please carefully read the instructions on this page before submitting your application.

 Should you have any enquiries please contact us at firstname.lastname@example.org (please write “Application Enquiry” in the subject header).